Nate Ebner returns to rugby from NFL, eyes another Olympics

 “It would have meant a lot for him to witness this and be a part of this,” Ebner said before he made the Rio Olympic team, according to ESPN.com.
 “I think he would be proud of what I’m doing and the light this is shining on rugby in the States.
 He loved playing rugby, and I’ll do anything to give back to this sport that has given me so much.”

-Ebner took a one-for-all mindset as he began a tryout process with approximately 30 other players on Monday, according to the Giants.com story reposted by USA Rugby.
+Ebner took a one-for-all mindset as he returned to the program, according to the Giants.com story reposted by USA Rugby.

 “Even if I didn’t make the team, helping the team get to a place where they need to be going into the Olympics to win a medal, that’s a big motivation,” he said.
 “There will come a time when physically I’m not capable of doing any of this stuff.
 When that day comes, I won’t do it, but while I can I will.”